zlzhao124/stockpredapp/README.md

+Copy of my CSE314 final project that I worked on with Hoang Ha, Keith Nelson, Andrew Yoo, and John Spencer.
+We made an app that predicts stocks using various different data wrangling and data analysis techniques.

 # Project overview
 This project aims to provide stock traders meaningful insights which they can consult before making any trading decisions.
 The project consists of four main components:
-* Predicting stock trend with Recurrent Neural Network (Hoang)
+* Predicting stock trend with Recurrent Neural Network
-* Stock Sentimental Analysis (Zach & Andrew)
+* Stock Sentimental Analysis
-* Summary Statistics & Performance Indicator (John)
+* Summary Statistics & Performance Indicator
-* Stock visualization and Price Prediction (Keith)
+* Stock visualization and Price Prediction

 All of the components above can be tested via our central Flask application.
 Details are below.